-The Master of Electrical Engineering (MEE) degree is non-thesis and terminal — intended primarily for students who wish to strengthen their academic background through three or four semesters of additional coursework.
-The MEE program is a bridge to industry, designed to provide advanced learning and training in the applied aspects of ECE technology beyond the typical undergraduate electrical and computer engineering degree program.
+The Master of Electrical and Computer Engineering (MECE) degree is a non-thesis degree program offered through the Department of Electrical and Computer Engineering at Rice.
+It's intended primarily for students who wish to strengthen their academic background through three or four semesters of additional coursework.
+The MECE program is a bridge to industry, designed to provide advanced learning and training in the applied aspects of ECE technology beyond the typical undergraduate electrical and computer engineering degree program.

-Students are admitted to the MEE degree program in the fall semester.
-MEE students are to consult with an academic advisor on the MEE committee each semester in order to identify and clearly document their individual curricular requirements or degree plan to be followed.
+Students are admitted to the MECE degree program in the fall semester.
+The majority of MECE students complete the program in three major semesters (fall, spring, fall) with the summer reserved for internship opportunities.
+MECE students consult with an academic advisor on the MECE committee each semester in order to identify and clearly document their individual curricular requirements or degree plan to be followed.

-Upon matriculation, the MEE is assigned a faculty advisor in their primary area of interest.
+Upon matriculation, the MECE is assigned a faculty advisor in their primary area of interest.
 The advisor will counsel the student in developing a degree plan consistent with the student’s career objectives.
-The MEE may be pursued on a part-time or full-time basis.
+The MECE may be pursued on a part-time or full-time basis.
 Students must maintain continuous program enrollment and involvement unless granted an official leave of absence.

-Visit General Announcements for all up-to-date MEE requirements.
+Visit General Announcements for all up-to-date MECE requirements.

-Each incoming MEE student is assigned an academic advisor, usually a member of the Professional Master’s Committee, to help with course selection and other initial academic concerns.
+Each incoming MECE student is assigned an academic advisor, usually a member of the Professional Master’s Committee, to help with course selection and other initial academic concerns.
 Final course selection does not need to be completed until after the start of classes but must be completed before the ADD deadline, typically the Friday of the second week of classes.
-Students should submit their approved degree plans to Norma Santamaría at least two days before the deadline.
+Students should submit their approved degree plans to Nyetta Meaux at least two days before the deadline.

 - A minimum of 10 courses (30 credit hours) to satisfy degree requirements.